Rajgopalan/Image-Classification-with-Tensorflow/README.md

 #### We reduce the pixel values within 0-1, for simpler calculations.
 We employ one-hot encoding for the labels.
 We divide the dataset into training and test data.

 #### A Tensorflow graph is created X is placeholder for the features and Y is the placeholder for the labels, the weights are randomly initialized as well as the bias.
-Softmax activation function is used for the network.
+Softmax activation function is used for the network to consider non linearity.